 Kent Bye is the man to speak to when it comes to all things immersive journalism.
+We all knew that.
 Back in 2016, a friend pointed his podcast out to me and I've been following it since.
 Although I've been lucky enough to be added to his write-ups especially as a participant in XR film festivals, I've never had the chance to just sit with him until now.
 Thank you Kent for helping me to fill my bucket list every time I am in search of 'wonder'.
 Your thoughtful approach to life embodies the gentle rub of a philosopher’s stone.

 A few Features:

-2019 Jingle Ville - first world representing an exhibit destination offering hand-painted architecture using tiltbrush as the medium.
+2019 Jingle Ville - first world representing an exhibit destination offering hand-painted architecture using Tiltbrush as the medium.
 Added first training modules based on a sequence of 'play while you learn' while offering the ability for people to collect souvenirs from the world using photos of people in the world to encourage re-visits.
 A world where we designed sensory experiments using the power of suggestion + storytelling to induce cold/warm sensations.

 2021 Awaken the Giants - use of gaming and poetry to move people around space + design of perpetual scale and new representation of how art can exist in a VR environment.
 Incorporated a finding feature via interactive tracking device that enabled people to visually locate others in the world.